-The CxA notes each satisfactorily demonstrated function on the test form.
-Formal approval of the functional test is made later after review by the CxA, if necessary.
-The CxA recommends acceptance of each test to the OPM.
-The OPM gives final approval on each test.
+The CxA/BECxA notes each satisfactorily demonstrated function on the test form.
+Formal approval of the functional test is made later after review by the CxA/BECxA, if necessary.
+The CxA/BECxA recommends acceptance of each test to the QAPM.
+The QAPM gives final approval on each test.

-A. Standard O&M Manuals.

-- 1. The specific content and format requirements for the standard O&M manuals are detailed in Section 01 XX XX.
+- A. Standard O&M Manuals. - 1.
+The specific content and format requirements for the standard O&M manuals are detailed in Section 01 XXXX.
 O&M Manuals shall be in electronic form, the file format shall be Adobe Acrobat readable document.
-The document shall be formatted to include level 1 bookmarks that link to each main section of equipment.
-Special requirements for the TAB contractor and Controls Contractor are found in appropriate Division 23 Sections.
+The document shall be formatted to include at minimum level 1 bookmarks that link to each main section of equipment or system.
+Special requirements for Envelope Systems are found is Divisions 07 & 08.
+The TAB contractor and Controls Contractor are found in appropriate Division 23 Sections.
 Electrical requirements are located in the appropriate Division 26 Sections.
-Communication and Security requirements are found in appropriate Division 27 and 28 Sections. - 2.
-A/E Contribution.
+Communication and Security requirements are found in appropriate Division 27 and 28 Sections. - 2.A/E Contribution.
 The A/E will include in the beginning of the O&M manuals a separate section describing the systems including: - a.
 The design intent narrative prepared by the A/E, updated to as-built status by the A/E. - b.
 Simplified professionally drawn single line system diagrams on 8 1⁄2" x 11" or 11" x 17" sheets.
 These shall include chilled water distribution system, water system, condenser water system, heating system, supply air systems, exhaust systems, and others as designated.
 These shall show major pieces of equipment such as pumps, heat exchangers, humidifiers, control valves, expansion tanks, coils, service valves, etc. - 3.
 CxA Review and Approval.
-Prior to substantial completion, the CxA shall review the O&M manuals, documentation and redline as-builds for systems that were commissioned and list other systems documentation that the CxA should review to verify compliance with the Specifications.
+Prior to substantial completion, the CxA shall review the O&M manual documentation and redline as-builds for systems that were commissioned and list other systems documentation that the CxA should review to verify compliance with the Specifications.
 The CxA will communicate deficiencies in the manuals to the PM or A/E, as requested.
 Upon a successful review of the corrections, the CxA recommends approval and acceptance of these sections of the O&M manuals to the PM or A/E. The CxA also reviews each equipment warranty and verifies that all requirements to keep the warranty valid are clearly stated.
 This work does not supersede the A/E's review of the O&M manuals according to the A/E's contract.